trackingplan/trackingplan-android/README.md

 </provider>
 ```

-### (Optional) Disable the adapter plugin
+### (Optional) Disable the Trackingplan gradle plugin
-Optionally, the adapter plugin that works at compile time can be disabled as well.
+Optionally, the Trackingplan gradle plugin that works at compile time can be disabled as well.
 This way no bytecode transformations are applied to your app.

+**Note:** If the Trackingplan gradle plugin is disabled, traffic monitoring will stop working entirely.

-To disable the adapter plugin globally for your app, add the next line to your `gradle.properties` file:
+To disable the Trackingplan gradle plugin globally for your app, add the next line to your `gradle.properties` file:

 ```groovy
 trackingplan.enableSdk=false
 ```

-Alternatively, the adapter plugin can be disabled per build type.
+Alternatively, the Trackingplan gradle plugin can be disabled per build type.
 For instance, to have it disabled for your debug build, add the next lines to your `build.gradle` file inside your `android` section:

 ```groovy
 buildTypes {